 This UTF-8 policy may cause issues, however, for HTML files that declare a different encoding explicitly using <meta> tags.
 If you must recover such a file from the auto-saves folder, you can either change its <meta> tag to declare UTF-8, or convert its text back to the original encoding.
 For the latter, you can easily restore the original encoding by:

 Naturally, this assumes your text is still compatible with the encoding you enter (else, PyEdit will generally fall back on UTF-8 again), and be sure to use "Save As" ("Save" silently uses the encoding provided on "Open" if the text came from a file).
 This issue is both rare and subtle, but unavoidable in files with explicit and usage-specific encoding declarations that may diverge from actual content.
 For more encoding-conversion options, see "savesUseKnownEncoding" in textConfig.py, and the command-line conversion utility script unicodemod.

-As mentioned in the main README files of all 4 main apps, the current releases of the Mac apps can leave zombie entries for closed windows in their Dock menus due to a bug in the underlying Tk 8.5 GUI library used.
-This remains a to-be-fixed item, pending adoption of a new Tk version (see above).
+As mentioned in the main README files of all the complete applications available on this site, the current releases of the Mac apps can leave zombie entries for closed windows in their Dock menus due to a bug in the underlying Tk 8.5 GUI library used.
+This remains a to-be-fixed item, pending adoption of a new Tk version (which now seems unlikely; see above).

 Fortunately, it turns out that there is a standard and easy way to see the apps' truly-active windows anyhow: simply use a 3-finger downswipe on the trackpad (or its control+downarrow keyboard equivalent) to activate the "App Exposé" view of active app windows.
 This gesture can be performed on any of the app's windows, or on its Dock icon.
 When run on the Dock icon, this is no more difficult than opening the Dock menu with a 2-finger click, and yields an arguably-better and full-screen display that does not include any zombie entries.